RomanKamlykov/node_app_1/README.md

 - SCSS and Bootstrap for styling

 ## Usage
-1. Upload a price list to the database using the "price.xlsx" excel file, you can get one [here](https://github.com/RomanKamlykov/node_app_1/raw/master/price.xlsx)
+1. Upload a price list to the database using a "price.xlsx" excel file, you can get one [here](https://github.com/RomanKamlykov/node_app_1/raw/master/price.xlsx)
 ![](upload.jpg)

-2. Type in keywords and press the "Enter" key to request products from the server,
+2. Type in keywords and/or number and press the "Enter" key to request products from the server,
 you can type in multiple space separated words in the "Title" field in order to specify the request
 ![](search.jpg)